emmanuelnk/github-actions-workflow-ts/README.md

 ### Why then not just use `webiny/github-actions-wac` package?
 You definitely can!
 It's a great project.
 There are some significant differences between my package and that one.
 This package:
+- Allows for more flexibility in naming the generated yaml workflow files e.g. use of hyphens -- `example-filename.yml`
 - Allows for a more flexible project structure since it will read all `*.wac.ts` files in a project instead of just those under `.github/workflows`.
 This means you can create a dedicated `./workflows` folder in your `src` folder and still be sure that the generated yaml will be placed correctly in `.github/workflows/`
 - Adds helper classes to abstract away the types if needed e.g. `new Step()`, `new NormalJob()` etc
 - Extends certain types e.g. `Step`